How Ed Sheeran is tackling ticket touts

 "We refunded everybody even though we know they're power sellers and touts, so we can't be accused of taking double income off a single ticket," said Galbraith.

-When the tour launches, anyone who turns up unaware their ticket has been cancelled will be met be a customer care team, he added.
+When the tour launches, anyone who turns up unaware their ticket has been cancelled will be met by a customer care team, he added.

 "We'll have teams that say, 'your ticket is invalid' and it'll be stamped invalid.
 That's important because it will enable them to go back to Viagogo and claim a refund.